17 Best Laundry Tips, Tricks, and Hacks of All Time

-You’ll never experience the heartbreak shrunken jeans if you do this: Put them in the dryer set to medium or low heat for only 10 minutes.
+You’ll never experience the heartbreak of shrunken jeans if you do this: Put them in the dryer set to medium or low heat for only 10 minutes.
 That’s enough to soften them.

-Take them out still wet and hang on a hanger from ankles.
+Take them out still wet and hang them on a hanger from ankles.
 The weight of the semi-wet jeans will pull out the wrinkles and keep them at their proper length when fully dry.

 Aluminum dryer balls

 A tightly formed ball of aluminum foil (about the size of a tennis ball) works much like a dryer sheet would—and it’s reusable.
 Laundry comes out completely static-free and that cuts down on wrinkles, too.
 Use that same ball for a year or more—or until you notice static has returned, which means it’s time to make a new aluminum ball.

 - MORE: How to Use Wool Dryer Balls

 For nearly magical, all-purpose stain remover, mix one-part blue Dawn dishwashing liquid with two parts hydrogen peroxide.
 (You can make 1 part equal any measurement of your choice, then simply multiply accordingly).
 Pour directly onto the stain. sprinkle on a bit of baking soda for an extra scrubbing element.
 Let it sit for an hour or so, then launder as usual.